 Tom Ryan FWCF

-Tom lives and works as a farrier in Bedfordshire, UK.
-He is married to Carol and has two adult sons.
+Tom lives in Bedfordshire, UK.
+He is married to Carol, they have two adult sons and three grandchildren.

-He comes from a long line of farriers and blacksmiths, his father, grandfather and great grandfather were all farriers and blacksmiths.
+Now retired, Tom comes from a long line of farriers and blacksmiths, his father, grandfather and great grandfather were all farriers and blacksmiths in the West of Ireland.

 He started working for his father in 1967.
 During this time Tom attended Hereford School of Farriery for several months each year.
 Instructor Wally Inwood would come and visit Tom at his father's forge in Clophill, Bedfordshire.
-During this period he attained the RSS qualification (Registered Shoeing Smith with the Worshipful Company of Farriers), now called Dip WCF.
+During this period he attained the RSS qualification (Registered Shoeing Smith with the Worshipful Company of Farriers), now replaced by the Dip WCF.

-In 1971 Tom started his own farriery practice, which continues today.
-In the intervening years he has gained the AFCL (Associate of the Worshipful Company of Farriers), now called AWCF.
+In 1971 Tom started his own farriery practice which he ran until 2020, during this 49 year period he gained the AFCL (Associate of the Worshipful Company of Farriers), now called AWCF.
 Presently, Tom now holds FWCF qualification (Fellow of the Worshipful Company of Farriers).

 Tom has served on the Farriery Craft & Executive Committees of the BFBA.